 - Hear some of Laurie’s game remixes and other compositions on the Music page.

 Laurie has been a long-time admirer of many Japanese filmmakers, writers and musicians, first inspired by his love of gaming.

-Shibuya-Kei is also a specific interest, and he has been developing documentary pitches on this influential musical genre.
+The Shibuya-Kei genre is also a specific interest, and he has been developing documentary pitches on this influential musical genre.

 - To make an enquiry or pitch related to any of these areas, please use the form on the Bookings page.